 Absolute lower bound of the membrane voltage |

-The following state variables evolve during simulation.
+The following state variables evolve during simulation and can be recorded.

 Neuron state variables and recordables |